 Line 14b.
 Qualified derivative payments excepted by section 59A(h).
 This is the partner's distributive share of qualified derivative payments excepted by section 59A(h).
-Generally, a qualified derivative payment is any payment made by the taxpayer pursuant to a derivative contract, provided that the taxpayer recognizes gain or loss on the derivative contract as if it were sold for its FMV on the last business day of the tax year; treats the gain or loss as ordinary; and treats the character of all other items of income, deduction, gain, or loss with respect to a payment pursuant to the derivative as ordinary.
+Generally, a qualified derivative payment is any payment made by the taxpayer pursuant to a derivative contract, provided that the taxpayer (a) recognizes gain or loss on the derivative contract as if it were sold for its FMV on the last business day of the tax year: (b) treats the gain or loss as ordinary; and (c) treats the character of all other items of income, deduction, gain, or loss with respect to a payment pursuant to the derivative as ordinary.
 A payment isn't a qualified derivative payment if the payment would be treated as a base erosion payment if it were not made pursuant to a derivative (such as interest, royalty, or services income).
 With respect to a contract with both derivative and nonderivative components, a payment isn't a qualified derivative payment if it's properly allocable to the nonderivative component.

-The amount from line 14b is included on Form 8991, Schedule A, line 9b.
-The partner meets the reporting requirements of Regulations sections 1.59A-6(b)(2) and 1.6038A-2(b)(7)(ix) by entering the amount from line 14b on Form 8991, Schedule A, line 9b.
+Enter the amount from line 14b on Form 8991, Schedule A, line 9b.
+This meets the reporting requirements of Regulations sections 1.59A-6(b)(2) and 1.6038A-2(b)(7)(ix).

 Line 15.
 Payments reducing gross receipts made to surrogate foreign corporation.
-The amounts from columns (b) and (c) of line 15 are included on Form 8991, Schedule A, line 10.
+Include the amounts from columns (b) and (c) on Form 8991, Schedule A, line 10.

 Line 16.
 Other payments-specify.
-The amounts from columns (b) and (c) of line 16 are included on Form 8991, Schedule A, line 11.
+Include the amounts from columns (b) and (c) on Form 8991, Schedule A, line 11.

 Line 17, column (c).
-Base erosion tax benefits related to payments included on lines 6 through 16, on which tax is imposed by section 871 or 881, with respect to which tax has been withheld under section 1441 or 1442 at 30% (0.30) statutory withholding tax rate.
+Base erosion tax benefits related to payments included on lines 6 through 16, on which tax is imposed by section 871, 881, or 884(f), with respect to which tax has been withheld under section 1441 or 1442 at 30% statutory withholding tax rate or subject to tax under Regulations section 1.884-4(a)(2)(ii) at the 30% statutory rate.
+Include the amount from column (c) on Form 8991, Schedule A, line 13.

 Line 18, column (c).
-Portion of base erosion tax benefits included on lines 6 through 16, on which tax is imposed by section 871 or 881, with respect to which tax has been withheld under section 1441 or 1442 at reduced withholding rate pursuant to income tax treaty.
-The amount on line 18(c) is included on Form 8991, Schedule A, line14.
+Portion of base erosion tax benefits included on lines 6 through 16, on which tax is imposed by section 871 or 881, with respect to which tax has been withheld under section 1441 or 1442 at a reduced withholding rate pursuant to an income tax treaty or subject to a reduced rate of tax under Regulations section 1.844-4(a)(2)(ii).
+Multiply the amount of the base erosion tax benefit by a fraction equal to the rate of tax imposed under the treaty over the 30% (0.30) statutory rate.
+Include the amount from column (c) on Form 8991, Schedule A, line 14.